Don’t expect some overblown “Amityville Horror” tale here.

 Most people can share some sort of story about unexplained phenomena or real-life horrors they’ve experienced.

-My nuclear family just happens to have had its fair share of them.
+My nuclear family just happens to have had its fair share of them in my haunted house.

 Here’s a breakdown.